John Fisher: University of Cambridge

 On 5 July 1501, he received the degree of doctor of sacred theology and 10 days later was elected Vice-Chancellor of the university.
 Under Fisher's guidance, his patroness Lady Margaret founded St John's and Christ's Colleges at Cambridge, and a Lady Margaret Professorship of Divinity at each of the two universities at Oxford and Cambridge.
-Fisher himself becoming the first occupant of the Cambridge chair.
+Fisher himself became the first occupant of the Cambridge chair.
 From 1505 to 1508 he was also the President of Queens' College.
 At the end of July 1516 he was at Cambridge for the opening of St John's College and consecrated the chapel.

 Fisher's strategy was to assemble funds and attract to Cambridge leading scholars from Europe, promoting the study not only of Classical Latin and Greek authors, but of Hebrew.
 He placed great weight upon pastoral commitment, above all popular preaching, on the part of the endowed fellows.
 Fisher had a vision to which he dedicated all his personal resources and energies.
 Despite occasional opposition, he managed to administer the entire university, one of only two in England, conceiving and seeing through long-term projects.

 Fisher's foundations were also dedicated to prayer for the dead, especially through chantry foundations.
 A stern and austere man, Fisher was known to place a human skull on the altar during Mass and on the table during meals.

 John Fisher as a young man by Pietro Torrigiano.

 Erasmus said of John Fisher: "He is the one man at this time who is incomparable for uprightness of life, for learning and for greatness of soul."